hyzzd/Twitter/README.md

 #### Extra

 - [x] Refresh control is rate limited by the app to only query the API up to once per minute.
+The remainder of the time it fetches tweets from (and stores them in) NSUserDefaults.

 ### Walkthrough